Education, Health and Care (EHC) Plan's bring together all of the services that currently support you or your family.

 Derby DE1 2FS

 We advise that where possible you please do not send original documentation in the case of any problems with the postal system.
-You should receive a decision of whether or not an assesment will take place within 6 weeks from when the application was submitted.
+You should receive a decision of whether or not an assessment will take place within 6 weeks from when the application was submitted.

 For any queries around progress with an application, please contact the VLS Admin team on the email above or by calling: